jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Note: Now supporting multiple output formats - PDF, HTMLHelp, TocJS, XHTML.

-This program runs inside Eclipse, an integrated development environment (IDE) and is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA Open Toolkit, Apache ANT, Eclipse) and it also uses XSL (XSLT/XPath/XSL-FO) and XML heavily.
+This program runs inside Eclipse, an integrated development environment (IDE) and is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA Open Toolkit, Apache ANT, Eclipse) and it also uses XSL and XML heavily.
 Using Eclipse allows use to create a publishing pipeline creating all the working output formats one after the other, in one click by building the project.
 Development was originally done in oXygen XML Editor then ported to Eclipse.

 The roadmap for this project is make the "info.debrief" custom DITA-OT plugin compatible with DITA-OT 2.1 and with the full Apache ANT build code and in depth instructions on how to get up and running inside Eclipse and more....

 When built and run this project takes a set of Eclipse cheat sheets and transforms them to PDF.
+Eclipse cheat sheets are obviously best viewed inside Eclipse.
 Using PDF allows us to print nicely formated cheat sheets on paper which allows the user to work through the cheat sheets with a pen and check off each item as they go.
 Using cheat sheets physically on paper was seen as a new way to learn and was the original concept of the Debrief cheat sheets publishing project I worked on.

 Darwin Information Typing Architecture (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.
 The DITA standard is maintained by the OASIS DITA Technical Committee.